Major depressive episode: Signs and symptoms

-Thoughts of death and suicide
+In a major depressive episode, appetite is often decreased without a conscious effort to diet.
+A person experiencing a depressive episode may have a marked loss or gain of weight (5% of their body weight in one month), which may be the result of a lack of energy.
+In children, failure to make expected weight gains may be counted towards this criterion.
+Some individuals also experience increased appetite due to coping through self-soothing and eating.
+Overeating is often associated with atypical depression.

+Individuals suffering from a major depressive episode may have excessive feelings of guilt that go beyond an average level and which are not linked to guilt about being depressed.
+Major depressive episodes are often accompanied by a significant drop in self-esteem without an obvious reason.
+The guilt and worthlessness experienced in a major depressive episode can range from subtle guilt to delusions of wrongdoing, shame, and humiliation.
+Additionally, self-loathing is a common symptom exhibited in patients with clinical depression.
+Many patients in major depressive disorders exhibits distorted thought patterns and may believe they are not worthy of care from those around them, and may feel as though their lives have no meaning or purpose.
+For someone to be diagnosed with a major depressive episode, they must have been feeling this drop of self-esteem and worthlessness for most of the day, multiple days in a row.
+A short sense of guilt for a minor wrong-doing or the feeling of sadness that goes away after a few hours does not count as a major depressive episode.

-A person going through a major depressive episode may have repeated thoughts about death (other than the fear of dying) or suicide (with or without a plan), or may have made a suicide attempt.
-Suicidal ideation can be common amongst victims of depression, which is where a person often thinks about not being alive anymore, but they don't yet have a plan to carry out.
-The frequency and intensity of thoughts about suicide can range from believing that friends and family would be better off if one were dead, to frequent thoughts about committing suicide (generally related to wishing to stop the emotional pain), to detailed plans about how the suicide would be carried out.
-Those who are more severely suicidal may have made specific plans and decided upon a day and location for the suicide attempt.
-When this happens, they often keep to themselves about it, and may do it when and where they think no one would suspect.
+A person going through a major depressive episode may have repeated thoughts about death, other than the fear of dying; suicide, with or without a plan; or may have made a suicide attempt.
+Suicidal ideation can be common amongst patients with depression, which includes suicidal thoughts without a concrete plan of execution.
+The frequency and intensity of thoughts of suicide can range from believing that friends and family would be better off if one were dead to frequent thoughts about suicide to detailed plans about how the suicide would be carried out.
+These thoughts may not represent a desire to die, but to stop the emotional pain.

 Comorbid disorders

 Major depressive episodes may show comorbidity (association) with other physical and mental health problems.
 About 20–25% of individuals with a chronic general medical condition will develop major depression.
-Common comorbid disorders include: eating disorders, substance-related disorders, panic disorder, and obsessive-compulsive disorder.
+Common comorbid disorders include eating disorders, substance-related disorders, panic disorder, and obsessive-compulsive disorder.
 Up to 25% of people who experience a major depressive episode have a pre-existing dysthymic disorder.

-Some persons who have a fatal illness or are at the end of their life may experience depression, although this is not universal.
+Some people with a fatal illness or at the end of their lives may experience depression, although this is not universal.